valory-xyz/agent-academy-2/docs/abci_app.md

 ## The keeper service as an ABCI Application

-At a high-level, the ABCI application can be divided into three parts.
+At a high-level, the ABCI application can be divided into five parts.

 ### The `AgentRegistrationAbciApp`
 Implements the registration of agents to partake in the behaviour scheduled in subsequent rounds.